-This is a fundamental shift in the way IT integrates with our education system.
+There's been a fundamental shift in the way IT integrates with our education system.
 Computers and technology are no longer limited to being the subject of dedicated IT lessons.
-They are now enriching and augmenting our children's lessons, making them more interactive and inspirational.
+They are now enriching and augmenting our children's lessons, making them more interactive, immersive, and inspirational.